 In 2009, the Legislature adopted the holding in Packard and clarified the time periods in §157.005 apply to cumulative judgments only and do not apply to any other remedy.
 Act of May 28, 2009, 81st Leg., R.S., S.B.
 No. 865, §13 (to be codified as an amendment to Tex.
 Fam.
 Code §157.005(b)).
 The time periods for the remedies of liens, levies, and writs of income withholding were unchanged by the Legislature and exist until all child support arrearages, costs and attorney’s fees have been paid.
 Tex.
 Fam.
 Code §§157.318, 158.102.

-This Court has jurisdiction to enforce the unpaid child support owed by Obligor by writ of income withholding, liens and levies, each of which expressly provides the remedy is available until all current support and child support arrearages have been paid.
-Child Support 2 Collect
+This Court has jurisdiction to enforce the amount owed by Obligor by writ of income withholding, liens and levies, each of which expressly provides the remedy is available until all current and arrearages have been paid.